Musical Transitions to European Colonialism in the Eastern Indian Ocean

 - Williams, Richard David.
 “Music, lyrics, and the Bengali book: Hindustani musicology in Calcutta, 1818–1905.”
 Music & letters 97.3 (2016), 465–95.

-A limited archive of past project news, events and notices of publications is preserved on this site for the record, and case study information can be found below.
+A limited archive of past project news, events and notices of publications is preserved on these pages for the record, and case study information can be found below.